junh1024/junh1024-Documents/Music/Ridge Racer PSP OST.md

 Introduction
 ---
 Ridge Racer PSP OST is the best OST in the series imo.
 I've only played it for an hour or so in 2006-ish, but it has good music (I like 1/4-1/2 of the tracks).
 But I'm biased since I barely know the other OSTs well.
 But I might be [onto something](https://www.squareenixmusic.com/reviews/chris/ridgeracers.shtml).
 It has a mix of new songs and remixes of old songs.
-Including the irresistible [Disco Ball](https://www.youtube.com/watch?v=X3GLPLsjD24)But I don't like the hardcore tracks.
+Including the irresistible [Disco Ball](https://www.youtube.com/watch?v=X3GLPLsjD24) But I don't like the hardcore tracks.
 While I'm going through game OSTs to make mixes, I noticed a few that might fit into RR PSP.

 Test Drive Unlimited 1 PS2
 ---